Esri/geodev-hackerlabs/develop/jsapi/search_with_query_task/lab.md

       }
     ```

-6. At the bottom, add code to add a select element to handle changing the sql string to make the query.
+6. At the bottom, add code and an event handler to add the select HTML element to the UI so you can change the SQL string for the query.

     ```javascript
     ...